Skip to content

 Culture is essential to a growth mindset.
 If as a leader in your organization, you model a fixed mindset in how you approach evaluations, then yes, that could influence the mindset your teachers bring to their own practice.
 However, it is possible to take a formal process like performance evaluation and mold it into a growth-focused practice.

-Two areas to consider:
+Two areas to consider when doing so:

-As part of the formal evaluation process, what do your conversations with teachers around goal-setting look like?
-Do you make it a priority to not simply be aware of what a teacher’s goals may be, but why?
+• Do you make it a priority to not simply be aware of what a teacher’s goals may be, but why?
 How do you seek to understand those goals?
-And if a teacher has (or has not) made progress toward those goals, do you understand the reasons for that as well?
-Are these conversations built into the process?

 Yes, time is in short supply for all of us — and observing teachers in the classroom and providing feedback can be time-consuming.
 But it’s so vital.
 If you want to foster a growth mindset, one of the key ways to do that is through ongoing, formative, actionable feedback.